Developer Guide

 Design

-folder.
+.puml files used to create diagrams in this document docs/diagrams folder.
 Refer to the PlantUML Tutorial at se-edu/guides to learn how to create and edit diagrams.

 Architecture